-Enjoy the autumn colours of the Kumano Kodo!
-Best time to see the autumn leaves and recommended walking routes.
+Enjoy the autumn colours of the Kumano Kodo — peak foliage dates and scenic walking routes.

 This year, too, the autumn leaf colour season is approaching.
 In this issue, we introduce autumn foliage spots along the Kumano Kodo World Heritage Site, which stretches across Wakayama Prefecture and three other prefectures.